We have provided some instructions and tips on how to prepare an application.

 - Scanned copy of confirmation of tuition fees signed by an authorised staff member at your learning institution and/or relevant receipts.
 (This is a compulsory requirement and must be attached to your application)

-- And don’t forget to sign the Declaration/ Certificate of Accuracy as without a signature your application is not complete.
-Electronically signing this section (typing in your name and a date) is accepted.
+- signed the Declaration/Certificate of Accuracy, electronically signing this section (typing in your name and a date) is accepted

-A good application takes time and effort so before you hit the ‘send’ button, set aside an hour with no distractions to complete the form (it may take you less time or more depending on how prepared you are).
+- Allocate enough time to complete your application.
+A good application takes time and effort, set aside an hour with no distractions to complete the form (it may take you less time or more depending on how prepared you are).

-If you still have questions you can email firstname.lastname@example.org
+If you have questions you can email firstname.lastname@example.org.